 Enter the following details for this example scenario.

 Define the operation level configurations.

-Select a throttling policy, scope, and enable or disable security for each of the operations.
+Select a Rate Limiting Policy, scope, and enable or disable security for each of the operations.

 For more information on the payload, see GraphQL operations.